sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 }
 ```

-We alse take advantage of Kotlin support for function names with spaces using backticks to remove the `@DisplayName` and put directly the name in the function.
+We also take advantage of **_Kotlin_** support for function names with spaces using backticks to remove the `@DisplayName` and put directly the name in the function.
 And we can test our function just adding the values we want into `@ValueSource(ints = [])` without writing more test cases.

 ---